 The City did not support new motorways such as WestConnex for a range of economic and environmental reasons.
 They will induce traffic and congestion, and better public transport investment options that serve more people were available.
 To ensure there are benefits in our area, the NSW Government now needs to work with the City to reallocate street space to give greater priority to better places, and to people walking, riding a bike or catching public transport.

 Transport for NSW is now recognising the need for street space reallocation in its strategies.
-The Transport for NSW's Tech Central Placebased Transport Strategy (2021) explicitly links opportunities for changes on streets such as Broadway and Parramatta Road to investment in WestConnex and the Western Harbour Tunnel (see Figure 4).
+The Transport for NSW's Tech Central Place-